QuantLaw/legal-data-clustering/README.md

 https://github.com/QuantLaw/legal-data-preprocessing (also available
 at http://dx.doi.org/10.5281/zenodo.4070773 .)

 Another option is to use the generated data from  [Preprocessed Input Data for *Sci.
-Rep.* **10** (2020)](http://dx.doi.org/10.5281/zenodo.4070767)
+Rep.* **10** (2020)](http://dx.doi.org/10.5281/zenodo.4070767).
 This repository also contains the clustering results.
-To execute the clustering you only need the following directories.
-The other directories should be removed as otherwise clustering steps might be skipped.
+To execute the clustering, you only need the following directories, other directories should be removed as otherwise clustering steps might be skipped.

 Required files for Germany relative to this repository